-Blondel Shirley-Atawater, the founder of The Source Farm, left Jamaica in the 1980’s in search of a greater opportunity and education for her 3 children.
+Blondel Shirley-Atwater, the founder of The Source Farm Foundation and Ecovillage (The Source), left Jamaica in the 1980’s in search of greater opportunity and an education for her 3 children.

-After many years of work, learning and a myriad of life experiences Blondel felt that it was time to return home and get back to the Source of what had sustained her and her family.
+After many years of work, learning, and a myriad of life experiences, Blondel felt that it was time to return home and get back to the source of what had sustained her and her family.

-She was afforded the opportunity to create the Source Farm Foundation and Ecovillage in pursuit of her dreams to heal, teach, live, learn, and love.
+She was afforded the opportunity to create The Source in pursuit of her dreams to heal, teach, live, learn, and love.

-Since 2005, the Source has evolved into a dynamic innovative model community demonstrating; sustainable living, organic and natural farming, community development initiatives and a variety of approaches to assist in improving personal and interpersonal relationships.
+Since 2005, The Source has evolved into a dynamic, innovative, model community demonstrating; sustainable living, organic and natural farming, community development initiatives, and a variety of approaches to assist in improving personal and interpersonal relationships.

 We invite you to join us at The Source!

-The Source is a multi-cultural, intergenerational, intentional eco-village.
+The Source is a multi-cultural, intergenerational, intentional ecovillage.
 We have a commitment to:

-- Holistic Health & Spirituality
+Holistic Health & Spirituality

-- Ecological & Social Stewardship
+Ecological Stewardship & Social Stewardship

-- Educational Sharing (Learning & Teaching)Organic Farming & Gardening
+Educational Sharing (Learning & Teaching)

-- Arts & Culture
+Arts & Culture

-The Source Foundation creates a healing retreat for residents and guests and a spiritual sanctuary to experience serenity and tranquility.
+The Source creates a healing retreat for residents and guests and a spiritual sanctuary to experience serenity and tranquility.

-The Source will be an innovative model community that is dedicated to respecting and restoring Mother Earth.
+The Source will be an innovative, model community that is dedicated to respecting and restoring Mother Earth.
 We will foster personal growth, personal development and empower our community to be ambassadors of natural and progressive living.
 The Source will be known for its diverse social and economic opportunities with a mosaic of award-winning cultural, recreational and artistic amenities and services.

-The Source Farm Ecovillage Guidelines
+The Source Guidelines

-1) Natural living
+1) Natural Living

 To research, test and demonstrate innovative technologies that are ethical and support natural systems.

-- To create a way of life that contributes to a peaceful, loving, sustainable world
+To create a way of life that contributes to a peaceful, loving, sustainable world.

 2) Holistic Health & Spirituality

-- We will be a non-secular community, yet acknowledge the higher power in all things.
+We will be a non-secular community, yet acknowledge the higher power in all things.

-- We will develop options for restoring, maintaining or improving health (physical, mental, emotional and spiritual), including natural remedies and alternative health practices.
+We will develop options for restoring, maintaining or improving health (physical, mental, emotional and spiritual), including natural remedies and alternative health practices.

-- We will respect the many ways of spirituality and support a variety of opportunities for development of the inner self.
+We will respect the many ways of spirituality and support a variety of opportunities for development of the inner self.

-- We will foster a sense of joy, belonging, fun and mystery through ceremonies and celebrations
+We will foster a sense of joy, belonging, fun and mystery through ceremonies and celebrations.

-We will acknowledge the interconnectedness and interdependence of all the elements of life on Earth
+We will acknowledge the interconnectedness and interdependence of all the elements of life on Earth.

-3) Ecological Stewardship and Permculture
+3) Ecological Stewardship & Permaculture

-- To respect Natural life, its systems and processes- preserving wildlife and botanical habitat, and creating a life-style that regenerates, rather than diminishing the integrity of THE SOURCE environment.
+To respect natural life, its systems and processes- preserving wildlife and botanical habitat, and creating a lifestyle that regenerates, rather than diminishing the integrity of The Source environment.

-- We will maintain an ecologically sound and economically prosperous stewardship of the land utilizing the techniques and principles of permaculture.
+We will maintain an ecologically sound and economically prosperous stewardship of the land utilizing the techniques and principles of permaculture.

-- To practice conservation in transportation systems and methods.
+To practice conservation in transportation systems and methods.

-- To establish a clean, renewable water supply- respecting, protecting and conserving it.
+To establish a clean, renewable water supply- respecting, protecting and conserving it.